orion29/orion29/README.md

-<b> Machine Learning Enthusiast with a knack for Competitive Programming </b>
+<b> I am a Machine Learning Enthusiast with a knack for Competitive Programming </b>
 - 🔭 I’m currently working on Semantic Segmentation of Satellite Images.
 - 🌱 I’m currently learning Techniques and Algorithms related to Computer Vision.
 - 👯 I’m looking to collaborate on research based projects.